Storm Barry cuts half U.S. Gulf Coast oil output, flooding fears close coastal refinery

 Data provider Refinitiv said natural gas output in the Lower 48 states could drop to a seven-week low of 87.2 billion cubic feet per day (bcfd) on Thursday due to the closings, from a record high of 91.1 bcfd on July 5.

-With winds of 40 mph, the storm late Thursday was about 90 miles (145 km) south of the mouth of the Mississippi River, moving west at about 5 miles per hour (7 km per hour).
-It could make landfall on Saturday on the Louisiana coast and bring 10 inches to 20 inches (38 cm) of rain to the central Gulf Coast, forecasters said.
+Packing winds of 50 mph, the storm late Thursday was about 85 miles (135 km) southwest of the mouth of the Mississippi River, moving west at about 3 miles per hour (6 km per hour).
+It could make landfall late Friday or Saturday along the Louisiana coast and bring 10 inches to 20 inches (38 cm) of rain to the central Gulf Coast, forecasters said.

-Barry's winds could drive ocean water up the Mississippi, forecasters said, with a 3-foot to 6-foot (0.9-meter to 1.8-meter) storm surge at the mouth of the Atchafalaya River, according to the National Weather Service.
+A 3-foot to 6-foot (0.9-meter to 1.8-meter) storm surge was expected at the mouth of the Atchafalaya River, according to the National Weather Service.

 Phillips 66's Alliance refinery sits next to the river 39 miles (63 km) south of New Orleans.
 The last hurricane to flood the refinery was 2012's Hurricane Isaac.
 The refinery was also shut by Hurricane Gustav in 2008 and Hurricane Katrina in 2005.